Can a dog walk with a torn ACL

 The stifle joint, also known as the knee joint, is in the upper half of the hind limb.
 It is a hinge joint that only flexes and extends in one direction.
 Holding the joint together are several fibrous ligaments, most importantly are the cranial and caudal cruciate ligaments.
 These are two ligaments that cross over in the middle of the joint and provide the majority of the stability for the joint.

-The cranial cruciate ligament is the ligament most susceptible to injury, and an injury of it can often be debilitating.
-The level of injury can range from a mild strain to a complete tear, and often the severity will dictate the level of treatment needed.
+The cranial cruciate ligament is the ligament most susceptible to injury, and trauma of it can often be debilitating.
+The level of damage can range from a mild strain to a complete tear, and the severity will often dictate the level of treatment needed.
 Inside the stifle joint, there is also a structure called the meniscus.
-Cruciate ligament injuries and meniscal injuries often go hand in hand, and therefore, this should always be assessed and repaired if needed to provide the most positive outcome.
+Cruciate ligament injuries and meniscal injuries often go hand in hand; therefore, this should always be assessed and repaired if needed to provide the most positive outcome.

 There are several different ways that a cruciate ligament can become injured: